October 16, 2015 by Ed Kennedy

 The Bayside Citizen on behalf of all Baysiders and those beyond wishes the Wolanys well this Sunday, alongside all those who live day-by-day with the illness of PSP.

-Article first appeared in The Bayside Citizen October 2016.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Article first appeared in The Bayside Citizen October 2016.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01